fcostin/d_separation/readme.markdown

 *   it only considers subsets of single vertices
 *   it limits the number of conditioning moves applied to 2 (this is a hack to control search space)
-*   it takes about 8 seconds to prove the example in the article
+*   it takes about 0.2 seconds to prove the example in the article using a greedy heuristic (!)
 *   it uses a depth-limited breadth-first search to search all proofs wrt the length of the proof